chacoff/MaskDetector/README.md

 you will have to uncompress everything from the *dataset/* folder.
 You will find there about 8 compressed files which correspond to the images and another compressed file corresponding the annotations already in darknet format.

-I am including as well the annotations in a VoTT CSV format which you could use to convert into darknet format with a toold you can find among my other repositories: https://github.com/chacoff/VoTT-CSV-to-Darknet-Format
+I am including as well the annotations in a VoTT CSV format which you could use to convert into darknet format with a tool you can find among my other repositories: https://github.com/chacoff/VoTT-CSV-to-Darknet-Format

 **training**

 *mask.yaml*, you will find it in *dataset/vott-csv-export/*.
-It is pointing to *validation.txt* and *training.txt*, pay attention on the address to the images, it will be different on your computer, i guess, the easiest is using notepad++ and replacing my address with yours, or, use my convertion from CSV to darknet.
+It is pointing to *validation.txt* and *training.txt*, pay attention on the address to the images, it will be different on your computer, i guess, the easiest is using notepad++ and replacing my address with yours, or, use my convertion from CSV to darknet, but you will need to do some configurations in there anyway.

 ```
 $ train.py